minetest/minetest/doc/README.android.md

 * tap on an empty slot: if you selected a stack already, that stack is placed here
-* drag and drop: touch stack and hold finger down, move the stack to another slot, tap another finger while keeping first finger on screen --> places a single item from dragged stack into current (first touched) slot
+* drag and drop: touch stack and hold finger down, move the stack to another slot, tap another finger while keeping first finger on screen --> places a single item from dragged stack into current (first touched) slot.
+If a stack is selected, the stack will be split as half and one of the splitted stack will be selected
 Special settings
 ----------------
 There are some settings especially useful for Android users.
 Minetest's config